erizov/Professor/semester_1/lecture_02_efficient_sorting/merge_sort/README.md

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) guaranteed because it always divides the array exactly in half, creating a balanced recursion tree of depth log n.
 - **Space Complexity**: O(n) because it requires a temporary array of the same size as the input to merge sorted subarrays.
-- **Stability**: N/A Stable because when merging, equal elements from the left subarray are always placed before those from the right, preserving original order..
-Stable because when merging, equal elements from the left subarray are always placed before those from the right, preserving original order.
+- **Stability**: Stable because when merging, equal elements from the left subarray are always placed before those from the right, preserving original order.

 ## Often Used Together With